tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Logging.LogAnalytics/README.md

 ```

 The values for `WorkspaceId` and `WorkspaceKey` are sensitive information.
-They should be hidden and never commited in source code.
+They should be hidden and never committed in source code.
 During development you can add them to your secrets using:

 ```console